-Prior to joining Industrial Light & Magic, Vicki co-founded VisionSmiths, Inc., a company established to design, develop and market creative properties for a variety of media in the family entertainment industry.
+Before joining Industrial Light & Magic, Vicki co-founded VisionSmiths, Inc., a company established to design, develop and market creative properties for a variety of media in the family entertainment industry.
 She was a co-creator of the award-winning, transmedia entertainment property, TerraTopia, which was designed to raise environmental awareness among kids between the target ages of 5 to 12 through rich adventure-based stories and characters.
 The introductory products in the line, two comic books and a graphic novel, received 1994 Parents Choice awards.
 The licensing program included a CD-ROM adventure game, clothing and books.
-A new novelization and online entertainment experience was released in 2012.

 Through VisionSmiths, Vicki led an effort on behalf of The Walt Disney Company to develop an original creative property that would become the foundation for a new educational business venture.
 She also acted as Executive Producer for two Disney Educational Publishing product lines spanning a range of media: television, CD-ROM, online, print and toys.
 VisionSmiths’ other clients included LucasArts Entertainment Company, Danger Productions, Colossal Pictures, The Nature Company and Strategic Leisure.